Long-time Freeness in the Kicked Top: Free cumulants dynamics

 In Fig.~\ref{SCCnumerical}, we compare the numerical results of the exact square-commutator with its ETH-free cumulants decomposition from Eq.~\eqref{decompSCC}, which shows very good agreement.
 By examining the individual free cumulants, a clear hierarchy emerges in their contributions to the square-commutator dynamics: i) \(\mathcal{K}^2_2(0,0)\) determines the saturation value, being the only time-independent free cumulant, which serves as yet another manifestation of freeness; ii) \(\mathcal{K}^2_2(t,0)\) and \(\mathcal{K}_4(t,t,0,0)\) decay rapidly and fluctuate around zero; iii) \(\mathcal{K}_4(t,0,t,0)\) drives much of the distinguishing dynamics of the square-commutator, particularly the evolution towards the plateau.
 Since this term encodes correlations among different matrix elements, the results confirm the idea of ascribing the peculiar dynamics of the square-commutator to the ETH correlations (see, e.g., Ref.~\cite{foini2019eigenstate}).

-However, we note that the ETH alone is insufficient to fully capture the behavior of the square-commutator at \emph{very early times}, as shown in the inset of Fig.~\ref{SCCnumerical}.
+However, we note that the ETH alone is insufficient to fully capture the behaviour of the square-commutator at \emph{very early times}, as shown in the inset of Fig.~\ref{SCCnumerical}.
 While the square-commutator initially grows as \(\hbar_{\mathrm{eff}}^2 \sim D^{-2}\), the ETH decomposition is valid only at \(\mathcal{O}(D^{-1})\), leading to a parametric discrepancy between the two curves in the early-time regime.
 Therefore, for this class of models, the early-time exponential growth is not solely captured by \(\mathcal{K}_4(t,0,t,0)\), but rather involves subleading terms from both crossing loops and the decomposition of noncrossing terms.
 This calls for a better understanding of the subleading contributions and higher-order correction to the full ETH.

-In conclusion, even if the ETH-free cumulants fail to reproduce the earliest dynamics, the numerical data show that the behavior of the square-commutator is predominantly governed by the \(\mathcal{K}_4(t,0,t,0)\) cumulant, stemming from the OTOC.
+In conclusion, even if the ETH-free cumulants fail to reproduce the earliest dynamics, the numerical data show that the behaviour of the square-commutator is predominantly governed by the \(\mathcal{K}_4(t,0,t,0)\) cumulant, stemming from the OTOC.

-\section{Time scale \\ for the onset of freeness}
+\section{Time scale for the onset of freeness}

 In Section~\ref{sec_OTOCfree} we demonstrated that both $2n$-OTOCs and $2n$-free cumulants exhibit exponential decay in reaching long-time freeness, in the kicked-top model, meaning

 The quantities $\tau_n$ quantify how quickly freeness is achieved.
 Building on these findings, we develop a large deviation framework (Sec.~\ref{sec_LD}) to understand this time scale, followed by a numerical analysis (Sec.~\ref{sec_num}) in the context of the kicked-top model.